utnet-org/utility-readonly/docs/practices/protocol_upgrade.md

 ### Protocol version voting and upgrade

-When a new neard version, containing a new protocol version, is released, all node maintainers need to upgrade their binary.
-That typically means stopping neard, downloading or compiling the new neard binary and restarting neard.
+When a new uncd version, containing a new protocol version, is released, all node maintainers need to upgrade their binary.
+That typically means stopping uncd, downloading or compiling the new uncd binary and restarting uncd.
 However the protocol version of the whole network is not immediately bumped to the new protocol version.
 Instead a process called voting takes place and determines if and when the protocol version upgrade will take place.

 Voting is a fully automated process in which all block producers across the network vote in support or against upgrading the protocol version.
 The voting happens in the last block every epoch.
 Upgraded nodes will begin voting in favour of the new protocol version after a predetermined date.
-The voting date is configured by the release owner [like this](https://github.com/near/nearcore/commit/9b0275de057a01f87c259580f93e58f746da75aa).
+The voting date is configured by the release owner [like this](https://github.com/utnet-org/utility/commit/9b0275de057a01f87c259580f93e58f746da75aa).
 Once at least 80% of the stake votes in favour of the protocol change in the last block of epoch X, the protocol version will be upgraded in the first block of epoch X+2.

 For mainnet releases, the release on github typically happens on a Monday or Tuesday, the voting typically happens a week later and the protocol version upgrade happens 1-2 epochs after the voting.
-This gives the node maintainers enough time to upgrade their neard nodes.
+This gives the node maintainers enough time to upgrade their uncd nodes.
 The node maintainers can upgrade their nodes at any time between the release and the voting but it is recommended to upgrade soon after the release.
 This is to accommodate for any database migrations or miscellaneous delays.

-Starting a neard node with protocol version voting in the future in a network that is already operating at that protocol version is supported as well.
+Starting a uncd node with protocol version voting in the future in a network that is already operating at that protocol version is supported as well.
 This is useful in the scenario where there is a mainnet security release where mainnet has not yet voted or upgraded to the new version.
 That same binary with protocol voting date in the future can be released in testnet even though it has already upgraded to